 - A bedroom which a young person is encouraged to personalise and make their own

-The care team provides care 24 hours a day and are responsible for all of the day to day running of the home and care service under the guidance of the Registered and Deputy Managers.
-The team also ensures that all services provided meet agreed national standards.
+The care team provides care 24 hours a day and are responsible for all of the day to day running of the home and care service under the guidance of the Registered Manager and Head of Care.
+The team also ensures that all services provided meet the agreed national children’s home regulations and quality standards.

 Our care service works on the principle that each young person will be treated as an individual and be offered choices about how they live and receive their support.
 Care is provided within defined parameters that enable each person to feel safe and secure.